Egg Laying and Single Female Cockatiels

 • Sudden death.

-Preventing Egg Laying: Avian veterinarians usually consider it safe for a healthy, well nourished, pet cockatiel to lay 2 clutches of eggs a year.
-Females that lay more than 2 clutches a year are considered chronic egg layers.
-In most cases, chronic egg layers will seem healthy for years but eventually they will suffer from malnutrition and other serious to life threatening health problems because of the progressive stress and physical demands associated with egg laying.
-Egg laying in excess of 2 clutches a year should be discouraged because it compromises a female's general health.
-Once a female starts laying egg, all future egg laying is influenced and controlled by hormones.
-By interrupting, changing and removing the environmental stimuli that cause a hormonal, egg laying cycle, future egg laying can be prevented.
-Environmental adjustments should create undesirable breeding conditions, just the opposite of what optimum conditions are for cockatiels breeding in the wild.
+Preventing Egg Laying: Avian veterinarians usually consider it safe for an adult, healthy, well nourished cockatiel to lay 2 clutches of eggs a year.
+Females that lay more than 2 clutches of eggs a year are considered chronic egg layers, having a condition which avian vets refer to as Chronic Reproductive Syndrome.
+In most cases, chronic egg layers will seem healthy for years but eventually they will suffer from malnutrition and other serious health problems because of the progressive stress and physical demands associated with egg laying.
+Stress impairs the immune system, making it easier for birds to get sick.
+Egg laying in excess of 2 clutches a year should be discouraged because it also compromises a female's general health and causes reproductive disorders.
+Once a female starts laying eggs, all future egg laying is influenced and controlled by hormones.
+By interrupting, changing and removing the environmental stimuli that cause a hormonal egg laying cycle, future egg laying can be prevented.
+Environmental changes should create undesirable breeding conditions, just the opposite of what optimum conditions are for breeding.

-Modifying your Bird's Environment: so it feels less secure and reducing the number of daylight hours your bird is exposed are often very effective in preventing or stopping chronic egg laying.
+Modifying your Bird's Environment: (also for male, seasonal, hormonal aggression) Remove birdie beds and sleep tents from the cage.
+Remove cage mirrors that your bird seems overly attached to and toys that she/he may be using for masturbating.
+Remove toys made out of paper, wood and other natural fibers that she is chewing and shredding.
+Re-arranging the cage so it feels less secure and reducing the number of daylight hours your bird is exposed are often very effective in preventing or stopping chronic egg laying.
 Birds will not set up nest and start producing eggs if the site they have chosen feels insecure.
 Re-arrange, switch and move perches, feeding dishes and toys or replacing them with new items that are a different size, color, texture or shape.
 Other changes that can make the cage feel less suitable for nesting include moving the cage to another area side of the room or moving cage into a completely different room.
-Putting bird your bird into an entirely different looking cage in a different room is even better.
+Putting your bird into an entirely different looking cage in a different room is even better.
 The more drastic the change, the more effect it will have on preventing egg laying.
 Since exposure to daylight has a strong influence on breeding hormones, reduce the amount of daylight hours that your bird is exposed to so the environment resembles Winter, non-breeding months.
 Reduce daylight exposure to 10 hours a day and keep the cage covered for 14 hours each night in a very dark, quiet room, for 2 weeks.
 If this doesn't help, reduce your bird's exposure to daylight to 8 hours a day Cover the cage so your bird is in darkness for 16 hours for 2 weeks.
 Avoid giving your bird baths, water misting or soft foods during the 2 week period.
 After 2 weeks resume normal bathing and feeding routines.
 Note: Re-arranging, moving the cage and reducing light should all be done at the same time.
 Reducing light alone may encourage egg laying by making the cage seem like a nestbox.
+(The same suggestions work for males that are going through seasonal aggression.)

-Dark, Cozy Corners Effect both Females and Males: The presence of an acceptable nesting spot always encourages breeding behavior.
+Dark, Cozy Corners and Petting Effect both Females and Males: The presence of an acceptable nesting spot and nesting material always encourages breeding behavior.
 Both female and male birds will seek out dark corners.
 Females will lay eggs and males will become very territorial and aggressive, often attacking and biting you to protect the spot they have found.
-The space in-between the bottle and microwave, in the photo to the left is a good example of the type of area that encourages egg laying and breeding behavior, If you notice your bird investigating dark, enclosed areas like cabinets, open bureau drawers, the top of closets, the inside of shoes, socks etc. don't allow it.
+The space in-between the bottle and microwave, in the photo to the right is a good example of the type of area that encourages egg laying and breeding behavior.
+If you notice your bird investigating dark, enclosed areas like cabinets, open bureau drawers, the top of closets, the inside of shoes, socks etc. don't allow it.
 Close, block or cover the "entrance" because your bird is probably looking for a place to lay eggs.
 Cockatiels do not need an actual nest to lay eggs in.
-They just need a cozy, little, out of the way corner, like the one the bird in this picture has found.
+They just need a cozy, little out of the way corner, like the one the bird in this picture has found.
+It's not uncommon at all for cockatiels to lay eggs under chairs, under beds or other out of the way places in the home where they are allowed to spend time.
 Sleeping tents, huts and birdie beds that are sold in stores also provide a place for egg laying so avoid using them with cockatiels as well.
-Avoid petting your bird on the back, stomach or under the wings because that's where a female's ovary and a male's testicles are located.
+Last but not least, Avoid petting your bird on the back, stomach or under the wings because that's where a female's ovary and a male's testicles are located.
 When you show your bird affection in these areas, you're stimulating her ovary or his testicles.
-Last but not least, remove any cage mirrors that your bird seems overly attached to and toys that she/he may use for masturbating.

 Thank you to all who shared pictures of their birds with us!